raulfraile/sublime-symfony2/README.md

 If you haven't got Package Control installed you will need to make a clone of this repository into your packages folder, like so:

     git clone https://github.com/raulfraile/sublime-symfony2 symfony2-snippets

+If you need to install a specific branch of the plugin (2.0 in this example), please use the following commands:

+    cd symfony2-snippets
+    git checkout origin/2.0

 ## Shortcuts ##